LegalizeAdulthood/cimple/src/pegasus/adapter/readme.txt

-This directory contains the beginning of a Pegasus adapter (an alternative to the Pegasus provider manager).
+This directory contains the CIMPLE/Pegasus adapter.